-Platform: Martha Tuttle, the bear that longs to touch the ocean
+Platform: Martha Tuttle the bear that longs to touch the ocean, 2024

 Vinyl banner and steel

-Martha Tuttle’s site-specific installation for the Rice University campus is inspired by the Ursa Major constellation.
-Composed of seven banners mounted on poles scaled to the average height of the human body, the installation is arranged on the lawn in a pattern that evokes the stars that form this asterism, also known as the Great Bear.
+Martha Tuttle’s site-specific installation for the Rice University campus, inspired by the Ursa Major constellation also known as the Great Bear, was composed of seven banners mounted on poles scaled to the average height of the human body arranged on the lawn in a pattern that evokes the stars that form this asterism.
 Each banner displays a photograph of the Houston sky taken at the moment before dusk.

-Combining celestial images with original writing, the work explores how stellar patterns have inspired and impacted fields such as mythology, navigation, astronomy, and astrology, and their cultural legacies.
-The poetic phrases, written by the artist as open questions, reflect diverse subjects including motherhood, protection, beauty, and banishment.
-Despite the vast spaces invoked by the open arrangement of the poles, the installation offers moments for intimacy and meditation.
+Combining celestial images with original writing, the work explored how stellar patterns have inspired and impacted fields such as mythology, navigation, astronomy, and astrology, and their cultural legacies.
+The poetic phrases, written by the artist as open questions, reflected diverse subjects including motherhood, protection, beauty, and banishment.
+Despite the vast spaces invoked by the open arrangement of the poles, the installation offered moments for intimacy and meditation.

 Together, the texts and the images embody Tuttle’s interest in exploring the role astral constellations have played, both in past mythologies and in contemporary culture, “This project emerges from considering the mythical origins of the constellation Ursa Major from a speculative perspective,” Tuttle stated.
 “What was the experience of Callisto as she became a bear, and then stars?
 Who is she now?
 What happens if you consider a constellation with openness and a desire for a personal relationship?”

-The installation the bear that longs to touch the ocean encourages bodily engagement over time, inviting viewers to move through the space and to reflect on their own relationship with the stars.
+The installation the bear that longs to touch the ocean encouraged bodily engagement over time, inviting viewers to move through the space and to reflect on their own relationship with the stars.

 The images of the Houston sky were taken by the photo-based artist Angela Chen, lecturer, Department of Art, Rice University.